Vauxhall Wyvern: Wyvern EIX (1951–1957)

 The EBX model code was applied to the Australian "chassis only" variant of the Wyvern EIX.

 Australian production by General Motors-Holden

 General Motors-Holden produced Vauxhall Wyvern models in Australia from 1938 to 1957.
-Although the external appearance was very like that of the British cars, which featured unitary construction, the Australian Vauxhalls retained a separate chassis frame.
-As well as countering prejudice against using "chassisless" cars on outback roads, the separate box girder chassis could be provided with an open tourer body or a utility body.
-The new post-war Holden car was "chassisless", so the Vauxhall gave GMH customers the option of a car with a chassis.
+Although the external appearance was very like that of the British cars, which featured unitary construction, some of Australian Vauxhalls retained a separate chassis frame.
+As well as countering prejudice against using "chassisless" vehicles on outback roads, the separate box girder chassis provided either an open tourer body or a utility body.
+The new post-war Holden car was "chassisless", so the Vauxhall gave GMH customers the option of a ute or a convertible with a chassis.